Ecometrics

 Ecometrics is a quantitative approach to the analysis of economic, environmental, and societal systems.
 It is based on the concurrent development of empirical theory, and informed by appropriate methods of inference in attempts to create more sustainable systems.
 Broadly defined, Ecometrics is a way to measure and evaluate "if an activity is contributing to more sustainable systems of production and consumption".
 The term "Ecometrics" was originally trademarked by Interface Global, a corporation founded by Ray Anderson.

-So ecometrics is a system of statistical extrapolation and interpolation, which uses principles of resource management in economic and environmental studies to analyze trends in consumption.
-With a comprehensive understanding of ecometrics (and thereby an understanding of the impacts of specific conscious or conventional opportunity costs), agents within economic systems can cause significant and measurable improvements for the triple bottom line.
+So ecometrics is a system of statistical extrapolation and interpolation that uses principles of resource management in economic and environmental studies to analyze trends in consumption.
+With a comprehensive understanding of ecometrics (and, by extension, an understanding of the impacts of the specific conscious or conventional opportunity costs), agents within economic systems can drive significant and measurable improvements for the triple bottom line.

-The decisions made about the design of consumer products, facilities, systems, processes can change the world for the better.
-In analyzing the comprehensive impact of individuals and societal practices; ecometrics quantitatively defines sustainable development.
-As there are diverse environmental and economic parameters, there are numerous unique case studies for ecometric application.
+The decisions made in the design of consumer products, facilities, systems, and processes can change the world for the better.
+By analyzing the comprehensive impact of individuals and societal practices, ecometrics quantitatively defines sustainable development.
+Given the diversity of environmental and economic parameters, there are numerous unique case studies for the application of ecometrics.

 Three illustrative examples discussed in this article are libraries, agricultural food systems, and labeling programs.
 They model material cycles, energy cycles, and environmental parameter systems respectively.
-Levels of magnification play a role in each, as scalars in the consumption cycles.
-Both cycles show the need for more efficient production and consumption cycles for material and energy resources, as well sources for friction in consumer cycles.
+Levels of magnification play a role in each, serving as scalars in the consumption cycles.
+Both material and energy cycles highlight the need for more efficient production and consumption processes, as well as identifying sources of friction in consumer cycles.